Skip to main content

 If issue list shows no issues but you expect some:

-1. Verify you're connecting to the correct audit store
+1. Verify you are connecting to the correct environment

 2. Check if issues were already resolved